 What Are the Symptoms of a Torn Meniscus?

-If the tear is long, it can stop you from bending your knee properly and cause the knee to get “locked.”
+If the tear is long, it can stop you from bending your knee correctly and cause the knee to get “locked.”
 On the other hand, a small tear may just seem like you have an unstable knee.

 When you visit our practice, we’ll examine you carefully to know whether you have a meniscus tear or not.
 We’ll do a physical examination of your knee and an imaging study with magnetic resonance imaging (MRI) or ultrasound.

-Can you rehab a torn meniscus without surgery?
+Patients frequently ask: Can you rehab a torn meniscus without surgery?

 The answer is “yes,” but that’s only if the tear is not a very long one.